AlfonsoSanz/backup-tool/README.md

 ### Notes on usage
 - Browse to select sources will only let you select either a folder or multiple files (because of Windows dialog limitations), but **you can manually enter multiple sources** (mixed files and folders) separated by semicolons in the sources box
 - Paths can be either **absolute, relative or mixed** to the script location
-- Restore uses the path of the first "source" as destination
+- It is allowed to select sources from different folders, but the restore option only uses the path of the first source as destination, so in that case manual restoration is needed

-## Contributions
-Bug reports, improvements and feature requests are welcome!
+### Future features
+- Configurable functionality to keep only a certain number of backups and delete old ones
+- Add a different icon to the executable and taskbar tray
+- Add option to Save and Load configurations (with a specific name)
+- Change backup extension of only one file to be 'file_name.ext YYYY_MM_DD HH.mm.ss TYPE' to 'file_name YYYY_MM_DD HH.mm.ss TYPE.ext'
+- Use robocopy with the option for mirroring (/MIR), creating hard links between copies (need to verify deleting old backups does not affect new ones)
+- Fix blurry text on Display Scaling is different than 100%

 ### Known issues
 - None (yet):
     - Folders cannot be copied into files, backing up/restoring a folder - when the destination has a file with exactly the same name as the backup/restore - will fail (not perform the backup/restore)

+### Contributions
+Bug reports, improvements and feature requests are welcome!

 ### Compile powershell script into an executable
 ```